itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 Now that we have our KIAB installed.

-Let's start by viewing a dashbaord.
+Let's start by viewing a dashboard.

-Click "Dashbaords" from the Main Navigation menu.
+Click **"Dashboards"** from the Main Navigation menu.

-THen Select the "Autonomous Cloud Concepts with Keptn" Dashboard.
+Then Select the "Autonomous Cloud Concepts with Keptn" Dashboard.

 <img src="../../assets/images/lab_1-acck-dashboard.png" width="500"/>